ms-henglu/terraform-provider-azurerm/website/docs/r/kusto_database.html.markdown

 * `soft_delete_period` - (Optional) The time the data should be kept before it stops being accessible to queries as ISO 8601 timespan.
 Default is unlimited.
 For more information see: [ISO 8601 Timespan](https://en.wikipedia.org/wiki/ISO_8601#Durations)

+* `type` - (Optional) The type of the Kusto Database.
+Accepted values are `ReadOnlyFollowing` and `ReadWrite`.
+Defaults to `ReadWrite`.
+Changing this forces a new resource to be created.

 ## Attributes Reference